octocat/git-consortium/product-backlog.md

 ###  Courses and Events

-* As a site administrator, I can set the listing fee per Other Course or Event.
-* As a site administrator, I can create an Other Course (?) or Event that is not charged a listing fee.
-This is so that the Git Consortium doesn't charge itself for Git Summits that it puts on.
-* As a site admin, I can delete any course or event.
-* As a site editor, I can update any course or event.
-* As a site visitor, I have an advanced search option that lets me fill in a form of search criteria
-  * country
-  * state
-  * trainer name
-  * date range
-  * word in description
-* As a site visitor, I can subscribe to an RSS feed of upcoming courses and events.
-* As a site visitor, I can see a list of all upcoming "Events."
-  * Events are things such as the Git Summit, conferences, free seminars, etc.
 * As a site visitor, I can see a list of all upcoming "Certification Courses."
 I can page through them if there are a lot.
 * As a site visitor, I can see a list of all upcoming "Other Courses" (non-certification courses).
 I can page through them if necessary.
+* As a site visitor, I can see a list of all upcoming "Events."
+  * Events are things such as the Git Summit, conferences, free seminars, etc.
 * As a trainer, I can create a new course or event.
 This includes the following information:
   * name
     * For a certification course the name of the class is a dropdown list